While only around 1 in 4 of us will require to go into residential or nursing care, many of us are concerned about the cost of care as we get older.

 As with most families, Mrs Q’s son, acting as her attorney, wanted his mother to be in receipt of the best care possible and this recent case highlights that there are legal provisions governing the basis of decision making by Local Authorities regarding care assessment.
 By planning for the future, you can be better prepared for care costs and there are many considerations involved.
 These considerations depend on each individual and their circumstances.

-If you would like to discuss and review your individual situation, please contact Private Client speclialist Murray Etherington on the details below.
+If you would like to discuss and review your individual situation, please contact Private Client speclialist Murray Etherington at email@example.com or call on 01382 229111.